rtanamachi/wctpal_colormaps/README.md

 # wctpal_colormaps
-A few colormaps that can be imported into Weather and Climate Toolkit 4.8 and higher
+A few color vision deficiency (CVD)-friendly colormaps that can be imported into Weather and Climate Toolkit 4.8 and higher